joaoventura/pybridge/README.md

 Clone this project and open it on the latest Android Studio.

+To build the pybridge shared library you will need first to compile a guest libpython3.8m.so for the architecure and then use the compiled sources to build the pybridge shared library.

+### Compile Python 3.8 for Android

+PyBridge uses the [python-for-android](https://python-for-android.readthedocs.io/en/latest/) project to compile the necessary shared libraries (libpython3.8m.so) and standard lib modules.

+I use `p4a create --requirements=python3 --blacklist-requirements=sqlite3,android,libffi,openssl` to start the build process.

+The generated files are usually inside `~/.local/share/python-for-android/` on Linux.
+The shared library is in `build/other_builds/python3/.../android-build/` and the compiled stdlib is in `dists/.../_python_bundle`.
+These files are necessary to compile libpybridge.so and run the project.

+### Compile libpybridge.so

-To build the pybridge shared library you will need to download the Crystax NDK from https://www.crystax.net/en/download.
-Open the `app/src/main/jni/Android.mk` file and change the `CRYSTAX_PATH` to match the path of your Crystax NDK installation.
-Finally, open the terminal, cd to `app/src/main/jni`, and run `path/to/crystax/ndk-build`.
-You should have libcrystax, libpython3.5 and libpybridge in src/main/libs.
+Open the `app/src/main/jni/Android.mk` file and change the `PYTHON_FOR_ANDROID_PATH` (and maybe the others) to match the path of the python-for-android generated files.
+Finally, open the terminal, cd to `app/src/main/jni`, and run `path/to/ndk/ndk-build`.
+You should have libpython3.8 and libpybridge in src/main/libs.

+### Copy the standard library

+You must copy the stdlib files in `_python_bundle` to `assets/python` along with bootstrap.py.
+Those files may already be there, but update them if you use another python version.

-Run the project in the Android Studio and you should see a `Hello Python 3.5` message in the screen.
+Finally, run the project in the Android Studio and you should see a `Hello Python 3.8` message in the screen.

 ## How it works